JakuWorks/PowerShell-File-Walker-Commands/README.md

 - PowerShell (with a few C# imports)

-## Learnt Skills
+## Learned Skills
 - Basics of programming in PowerShell
 - Basics of Windows' inner systems
-**This project is old and its quality does not reflect my current skills**
+**This project is old, and its quality does not reflect my current skills**

 ## Time
 - 2023 - 4 months during and after summer - main working period
-- 2025 - 03.03.2025 (1 day) (DD.MM.YYYY) - updating the README, changing a few comments and tiny improvements
+- 2025 - 03.03.2025 (1 day) (DD.MM.YYYY) - updating the README, changing a few comments, and tiny improvements

 ## Download & Installation